 Your access control system shouldn’t make your life more complicated.
-Physical security is the first and most important aspect in how you choose the best access control system for your needs..
+Physical security is the first and most important aspect in how you choose the best access control system for your needs.
+Current Proxy customers that will need to replace their systems should pay specific attention to the following factors when comparing access control reviews.
 If your new solution isn’t interoperable with the access methods, applications, and building systems you use, however, it’s not a future-proof option.
 Here’s what to look for in a future-proof access control system:

 Cloud-based system—Running your access control platform in the cloud gives you greater flexibility.
 Cloud access control eliminates the need for on-site servers and maintenance.
 Both Proxy and Openpath use cloud-based management software for instant upgrades and remote management of the entire platform.
 Plus, you’ll be able to activate the newest features instantly, without needing a technician to come on-site for setup.
-However, because Proxy still relies on third-party systems, you may be limited in the types of features you can deploy based on your existing hardware.
+Because Openpath is also backward compatible with legacy hardware and systems, it’s easy to make the switch from Proxy Access to Openpath’s cloud solution.

 Open architecture—Selecting access control with open API and mobile SDKs, like Proxy or Openpath, allows for easy integrations with other applications and IoT systems.
 Integrated building systems help businesses create a more complete security solution by connecting user directories, tenant management platforms, operational systems, and video camera technology to your access control system.
 Everything can be managed from one interface, rather than disparate platforms.
 Many access control solutions have native integrations that are ready to use right out of the box, so check to make sure your provider can connect to the programs you use.

 To optimize the experience in your building, choose a system with touchless access.
-Touchless entry and exit are both more convenient, and more hygienic than key cards or PIN keypads.
+Touchless entry and exit are both more convenient and more hygienic than key cards or PIN keypads.
 Both Proxy and Openpath offer hands-free, touchless capabilities using BLE signals.
-Proxy’s touchless access control uses Bluetooth signals to recognize users and trigger an unlock, but there’s no way to show intent of unlocking the door.
+Proxy’s touchless access control used Bluetooth signals to recognize users and trigger an unlock, but there was no way to show intent of unlocking the door.
 This could pose a security threat.
 For instance, a tailgater could wait for the door to accidentally be unlocked by a user passing by, and sneak right in.

-Openpath’s touchless access uses the same reliable BLE signals for its wave-to-unlock capabilities.
+Openpath’s touchless access uses the same reliable BLE signals, in addition to Wi-Fi and cellular data, for its wave-to-unlock capabilities.
 However, it’s more secure because the user shows intent to enter by waving their hand in front of the reader.
 This safer alternative ensures the door is only unlocked when somebody actually requests authorization.
 It’s still convenient, as the app doesn't need to be open and the user doesn’t need to take their phone out.
-Make sure your system also provides protection for data.
+Touchless access door readers also should have the best data security protection to prevent somebody from intercepting confidential information.
 Openpath’s system is encrypted end-to-end, with no data stored locally on the reader for enhanced security.

-Proxy’s access control products consist of reader hardware, and a cloud-based software platform.
-The cloud-based Proxy system requires existing access control servers and controller hardware to be installed, as they do not provide the backend hardware.
-The Proxy readers are installed and connected to the existing system via the wiring that was already in place, so you are limited to the security of the existing access control system.
-Proxy also offers a Connector product that allows you to connect disparate access control systems in the same building to the Proxy cloud platform.
-Proxy access control cost breaks down to $349 upfront cost for the Mobile Reader Pro, plus $19/month software fee for each reader.
+Prior to announcing the discontinuation of Proxy Access, the Proxy access control product line consisted of reader hardware and a cloud-based software platform.
+The cloud-based Proxy system required existing access control servers and controller hardware to be installed, as they did not provide the backend hardware.
+Proxy readers are installed and connected to existing systems via Weigand protocol, which can limit security and features to what the existing access control system supports.
+Proxy also offered a Connector product to connect disparate access control systems in the same building to the Proxy cloud platform.
+The Proxy access control cost breakdown: $349 upfront cost for the Mobile Reader Pro, plus $19/month software fee for each reader.
 The Connector is $129/month for each connected system.

 This may seem like a good solution if you’re already running one of the access control systems Proxy integrates with.
 However, if you’re starting a project from the ground up, or using backend hardware that doesn’t easily integrate with Proxy, you will have to deal with a separate vendor for anything server or maintenance-related.

-Select a provider with a complete access control solution for a better experience.
+To avoid issues like dealing with multiple vendors for system upgrades, current Proxy customers should select a new provider with a complete access control solution for a better experience.
 With a company that offers the full line of hardware and software products to install and manage your access control system, you’ll have one less headache to deal with.
-Openpath provides its customers with modular controller hardware, plus Smart Readers that are award-winning for design.
+Openpath provides its customers with modular controller hardware, plus Smart Readers that are award-winning for design, and Pro Series Video Readers with a high-definition camera built directly into the reader.
 The cloud-based software platform is easy to configure, and allows you to manage the entire system remotely.
 The Openpath solution offers a complete, customizable system for any size organization.